jcblaisecruz02/Tagalog-BERT/README.md

 For usage, please ensure that you have a GPU with at least 16GB VRAM to fit sizeable batch sizes that will not hurt finetuning performance.
 Please check the ```config.json``` file in the BERT models for details on how to setup the models for use.

 We have included a finetuning script for text classification in this repository.
 This example setup finetunes the model to a sentiment classification task using 4 GPUs.
+The script trains using a file named ```train.csv``` in the folder ```data/corpus```.
+The dataset must have columns named *text* and *sentiment*.

 ```sh
 python bert_classify.py \